alphagov/inside-government-admin-guide/creating-documents/statistics-announcements.md

 * not include the word ‘statistics’ - it’s already on the page
 * be in sentence case
 * be [optimised for search](https://www.gov.uk/design-principles/style-guide/style-points#style-titles) (frontload the most important information)
-* include colons instead of hyphens or dashes (for screen readers)
+* use a colon instead of hyphens or dashes and a comma if you need a second separator
 * not contain jargon or technical language
-* spell out abbreviations or acronyms (unless well known, for example, UK, VAT or EU)
+* not include abbreviations or acronyms (unless well known, for example, UK, VAT or EU)

 Good examples:
 'House building in England: October to December 2014’